arthurbg951/capslock-fix-linux/README.md

 This program just fix the Caps Lock key Delay on linux machines.
 If you dont wanna use shift key this program will help you.

+## Download

+If you just wanna use the program, download <a href="https://github.com/arthurbg951/capslock-fix-linux/releases">here</a>.

 ## Require

 You will need <a href="https://dotnet.microsoft.com/en-us/download">dotnet-sdk-6.0</a> on your machine to use build script.